-This vegan mayo recipe made with only 6 ingredients – tofu, oil, lemon, vinegar, dijon & salt – and ready in 2 minutes, is seriously the best mayo I’ve ever had, vegan or not – because it’s made fresh!
+Easy Vegan Mayo is made with only 6 ingredients – tofu, oil, lemon, vinegar, dijon & salt – and ready in 2 minutes, is seriously the best mayo I’ve ever had – vegan or not – because it’s made fresh!

 Once you’ve had vegan mayo made from scratch, you’ll never want to buy store-bought again.
 It’s clean-tasting, healthy, and SO easy to make.
 Homemade vegan mayonnaise tastes luscious, fresh, and is so much better than store-bought!

 I’ve never really cared for store bought vegan mayo’s because of the oily aftertaste and the list of ingredients.
 I’ve always opted to use a tahini based, or hummus, binder in my recipes, so I’m thrilled to have finally put together a vegan mayo recipe that can be made fresh in minutes and passes my pickiness for mayos.